East and West Yorkshire Union Railways: Passenger trains

 The provision... of a separate passenger service on the E&WYUR made little sense.
 Horse drawn wagonettes already ran to Leeds and a scheme for electric trams to Wakefield had been approved in 1902.
 [To enable passenger operation,] a junction with the Midland main line at Stourton had to be built, the SLJR section of track doubled, modern signalling installed, and platforms built at the three stations of Robin Hood, Rothwell and Stourton.

 Operating methods

 The E&WYUR had an unusual operating system: no block working was used, and only the Royds Green Lower Branch used a staff and ticket method.
 All train movements had to be made on a siding basis, driving at sight.
 Proper signalling had to be provided for the passenger service.
-The 1900 Railway Magazine article includes the observation that "Although the railway is worked as a single line, a large portion of it is already doubled".
+The article printed in The Railway Magazine in 1900 includes the observation that "Although the railway is worked as a single line, a large portion of it is already doubled".